Biography

 May 2020 Cell phone video footage of Arbery’s killing was leaked and rapidly spread across social media platforms.
 The footage, recorded by one of the participants in the pursuit, showed the final moments of the encounter.
 Within hours of the video’s release, the case became one of the most discussed topics on Twitter, Facebook, and Instagram.

-The viral spread of the video prompted the Georgia Bureau of Investigation to take over the case.
+Following the video’s spread and increased public pressure, the Georgia Bureau of Investigation took over the case.
 Within days of the video’s publication, three men were arrested and charged with murder and aggravated assault.

-Social Media Mobilization The hashtag #IRunWithMaud became a nationwide social media movement, with people posting photos and videos of themselves running 2.23 miles (representing the date February 23) in Arbery’s memory.
-Athletes, celebrities, and public figures participated, amplifying the cause across multiple platforms.
+Social Media Mobilization The hashtag #IRunWithMaud spread widely across social media, with people posting photos and videos of themselves running 2.23 miles (representing the date February 23) in Arbery’s memory.
+Athletes, celebrities, and public figures of various backgrounds participated, amplifying the hashtag across multiple platforms and in multiple states.

 State Trial (2021) In November 2021, all three defendants were found guilty of murder in a Georgia state court.
 The trial received extensive media coverage and was broadcast live, drawing significant online commentary and discussion.